diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/components/TheVisionView.tsx.md

-# TheVisionView.tsx
+# The Vision

-This view serves as the application's manifesto.
-It outlines the core philosophy and guiding principles behind Demo Bank, explaining the "why" of its features.
-It is designed to build user trust and alignment by sharing a compelling vision for the future of finance.
+This is the manifesto.
+The declaration of the "why" behind this Instrument.
+It is the core philosophy that animates every line of code, every pixel on the screen.
+To read the vision is to understand that this is not a bank, but a financial co-pilot; not a tool, but a partner.
+It is our promise that we are not merely building an application, but forging a new way of being.